gipi/abstruct/DESIGN.md

 The stream MUST implement the usual API for the usual stream that you can encounter but also a save()/restore() methods that manage the offset of the stream.

+## Compliantness

+Obviously you might find yourself with interacting with binary data that doesn't represent **compliant** file format and this raises a problem of how handle the parsing: it will raise an exception just an Enum doesn't resolve a value, only when a specific magic value is not found?

+Probably the best solution is to pass an apposite parameter (like ``compliant``) with some allowable values to permit such distiction.

+This parameter is evaluated at unpacking time and it is inherited by its children.

 ## APIs

 We'll try to describe what are the attributes and methods available an high